-How a First-Time 3D Printing User Brought SpaceX Rocket Models To Life
+How 3D Printing Brought SpaceX Rocket Models To Life

 Oliver ‘Oli’ Braun spends his days behind a camera or in front of the computer screen, digitally modeling visual effects for movies.
 Outside of work, he’s running a small rocket lab in his studio.

 As a devoted space enthusiast, Oli desperately wanted a model of SpaceX’s Falcon 9, which made history when it became the world's first reusable rocket.
 His search for a detailed, accurate model was fruitless, so nine months ago he decided to create a replica himself.

 Oli had no previous experience with 3D printing, or creating physical models.
 Now he’s 3D printing and manufacturing models 24/7, churning out 1 meter tall replicas of SpaceX’s Falcon 9 and Falcon Heavy rockets.
 The models’ accuracy and level of detail have earned unanimous praise from fellow enthusiasts, and even caught the attention of SpaceX.

 We sat down with Oli to learn about his workflow, and how any CAD user can master the art of creating professional scale models.